datstartup/ubuntuopenbox/_posts/2019-11-11-back-up-Raspberry-PI-to-image.md

 #### Backup it

-Navigate to where you want to save the image.
+Navigate to where you want to save the image, then:
 ```bash
 sudo dd bs=4M if=/dev/sdb | gzip > rasbian.img.gz
 ```